mebens/blackbulletiv.github.com/about/index.md

 ## Me

-My name's Michael, I'm a web developer, programmer, and freelancer, living in Victoria, Australia.
+My name's Michael, I'm a web developer, programmer, and freelancer (under the company name NovaFusion), living in Victoria, Australia.
 I love technology, mainly because of the awesome it lets you create (without the need of a big crew), the interactivity that's possible, and the ability to distribute your products to millions of people around the world.
 I love to learn new things, and there's certainly a lot to learn in technology!
 (If you want to learn more about what I can do with technology, head over to the skills page)

 For other activities, I like bike riding on my mountain bike; I love the mix of speed, avoiding obstacles (mainly cars), and navigation.
 I've been playing the guitar for a little while as a musical instrument, and I'm picking the piano/keyboard lately.
 I enjoy studying science, especially when it's related to physical things like matter, energy, time and such.
 Finally, I enjoy using mathematics to solve problems in life, mainly for my programming tasks.